EMERGENCY CONTACT PROGRAM

 Do you offer ECP services for summer terms?

 Please contact SHA if you are interested in ECP for a summer term only.
 SHA enrollment ends at the end of the academic year, typically May or June.
 Re-enrollment is required for the following academic year.
-Summer terms are unusual and thus require individual discussion about your summer needs.

 How do I enroll in your Emergency Contact Program?